Predictive Subsampling for Scalable Inference in Networks: Discussion

 \section{Discussion}

 In this article, we proposed subsampling-based methods for estimation and two-sample hypothesis testing in networks.
 The methodology was developed under the GRDPG framework, with theoretical guarantees of consistency and numerical experiments showing substantial runtime improvements.
-Even when efficient $\order(n^2)$ spectral decomposition algorithms are used, our approach yields significant time savings, and its compatibility with parallel computing further enhances scalability.
+Even when efficient $\order(n^2)$ spectral decomposition algorithms are used for the full-sample methods, our approach yields significant time savings, and its compatibility with parallel computing further enhances scalability.
 For this work, we only considered uniform random sampling to choose the subsample, but one can always use other sampling techniques as required.
-We also tried some simulations using sparsity-based sampling, but only got similar accuracy with higher computation time and hence did not report these results here.
+We also conducted some simulations using sparsity-based sampling, but only obtained similar accuracy with higher computation time and hence did not report these results here.

 Our primary focus was testing network equivalence under the null hypothesis $H_0: P^{(1)} = P^{(2)}$, but the framework can be extended to more general settings, such as scaled hypotheses $H_0: P^{(1)} = cP^{(2)}$ for $c>0$, or comparisons of network statistics (e.g., degree distributions or triangle counts).
-We also considered bootstrap-based testing procedures, for which theoretical guarantees remain an open problem and represent a natural extension of this work.
 More broadly, predictive subsampling can be adapted to other inferential tasks within the GRDPG as well as other more general network models, though such extensions will require additional theoretical and computational advances.
-These directions offer promising opportunities for developing statistically rigorous and computationally scalable methods for large-scale network analysis.
+These directions offer promising research problems for developing statistically rigorous and computationally scalable methods for statistical inference with massive networks.